confused-Techie/Bad_Encounters_Ruleset/readme.md

 * Here you can enable Bad_Encounters/bad_ips and of course start the download by hitting "Download and Update Rules"

 * Keep in mind that by default these will only alert and do nothing to block.
 Blocking should be enabling by creating a Policy that applies to this ruleset.

+## Contributing

+Feel free to add anything that has affecting your personal network.
+Just ensure to also add to the reasoning file.